larsnygard/KLIPPER_E3S1_LCD/README.md

 ~/moonraker/scripts/fetch-apikey.sh
 ```

-Edit the file run.py and past your API key
+Edit the file run.py and paste your API key and verify that you have the proper API_Endpoint address

 ```bash
 nano run.py